argumentcomputer/user-manual/src/07-spec.md

 ### `begin`

-`(begin forms...)` evaluated each of its arguments in sequence and return the last evaluation.
+`(begin forms...)` evaluates each of its arguments in sequence and return the last evaluation.

 ```
 user> (begin 1 2 3)